yossigi/compress_roas/README.md

  - Keep in mind that the output file size is large (around 8 GB)
  - The output format is what you would pass into compress_roas.py as a BGP data-set.
 - ROA data folder:
- - You first need to install RPKI.net package (https://rpki.net/wiki/doc/RPKI/Installation)
+ - You first need to install RPKI.net package (https://github.com/dragonresearch/rpki.net/) and have it running and fetching ROAs.
-   - Make sure to install the one from this link since the Github version has sligtily diffrent output format.
- - Run the following command to fetch the RPKI data using rcynic (https://rpki.net/wiki/doc/RPKI/RP/rcynic), you can use the config sample file included with the package (you may want to edit the download locations of the data).
+ - Run the following command to fetch the RPKI data using rcynic-dump  (https://github.com/dragonresearch/rpki.net/blob/master/rp/rcynic/rcynic-dump)
  ```
- rcynic -c rcynic_config_file
+ sudo -u rpki rcynic-dump
  ```
  - After you have the folder 'authenticated', you can simply pass that folder to compress_roas.py so that it would parse it to get all the ROAs.